tanjera/screeps/to.do.md

 		- More _sortBy's * longer arrays to sort == CPU hog.

 - Known Bugs
+	- If multiple spawns in 1 room start spawning at the same tick, only 1 console.log() reaches output
 	- If 1 link is within range of multiple targets (controller, source), will make erroneous definitions.